HanWeinrich/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP.md

 2. If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
 3. Set up the required number of Qubit tubes for standards and samples in a 0.5 mL tube rack.
 Both the dsDNA BR and HS kits require two standards.
 For 96 samples + 2 standards, you will need 98 tubes.
 Label the tops if each tubes with sample names or standard abbreviations (S1 or S2). **Do not label the side of the tube, as this will interfere with sample read.**

 4. Use the reagent calculator on the Qubit to determine the composition of your working solution (i.e., iQuant BR/HS buffer and iQuant dye reagent).
 The dye should be mixed into the buffer at a 1:200 ratio.
 Use a sterile plastic tube (50 mL falcon tube for 96 samples, smaller tube for fewer samples. **Do not mix in a glass container**) to prepare the working solution.
-Mix working solution by votrexing or inverting.
+Mix working solution by vortexing or inverting.
 Take standards 1 and 2 out of the fridge and allow them to warm to room temperature.

 5. Add 190 μL of working solution to the qubit tubes labeled S1 and S2, then 198 μL in each of the sample tubes (if you are planning to add 2 μL of DNA per sample).